 Your best bet is to grab a map, learn the layout, and take advantage of shortcuts.

-The IKEA moving program is a series of emails that offer calendar alerts to ensure you’re organized, moving checklists so you’re prepared from start to finish, tons of moving advice, the $25 discount mentioned above, and more.
+The Ikea moving resources page has a bunch of resources to ensure you’re organized, moving checklists so you’re prepared from start to finish, tons of moving advice, product suggestions, and more.